EFWob/RetroRadio/README.md

 ```
 defines the favorite with index 8 to have the URL http://stream.laut.fm/the-blitz-kids and the name "The Blitz Kids"

-Preferably, Favorites should not be defined by the config settings, but using the command interface.
+Preferably, Favorites should not be defined by the config settings, but using the command interface via Serial, HTTP or MQTT.

 ### Command interface for favorites
 Maintenance/using the favorite list is done by the (new) command __"favorite"__